LORENA BELL FULLER-LEONARD

 HAROLD FULLER

 My grandparents' marriage was short-lived (not even 3 years).
 They lived at 21 Spruce Street, then 94 State Street, where Tom ran a ham radio operation out of his house.
-Nana filed for divorce based on desertion in March of 1939, and Tom joined the Navy, remarrying to another classmate Barbara Connell in 1942.
+Nana filed for divorce based on desertion in March of 1939, after Tom had joined the Navy, remarrying to another classmate Barbara Connell in 1942.
+He and Barbara had been seeing each other all through Tom's marriage to Nana.
 Several years after the divorce, in fact, just after Charlotte's graduation from high school in 1956, Nana stopped the car with all three kids inside, right on Tookey's Bridge overlooking Back Cove in Portland, took off her wedding ring, and threw it over the side.
-My father was angry as he had his eye on that ring for a potential future bride of his own.
+My father was angry at his mother for doing that, as he had his eye on that ring for a potential future bride of his own.

 LORENA & HER MOTHER LORENA